Partner with Lynette

 Sometimes speaking events can constrain your voice.
 A Courageous Space is an intimate gathering where you are free to share personal narratives and explore practices that generate healing, restorative meaning making, and make internal shifts that fuel your engine to drive the change you desire to see in yourself and be in the world.

-To accomplish this, I facilitate small group experiences (therapeutic writing, self-compassion/self-care, spiritual deepening).
+To accomplish this, I facilitate workshops or small group experiences that encourage healing, self-exploration, self-compassion, creativity, and spiritual deepening.

-My goal for Courageous Spaces is to accompany and witness you as you compose the story that is your life.
+My goal for Courageous Spaces is to accompany and witness you as you compose and make meaning from the story that is your life.

 Sitting still in silence to wait on the Divine to whisper messages we can then give voice and meaning to is one of many spiritual practices.
 Sometimes, getting quiet enough to hear in-spired revelation doesn’t look like the cessation of sound and movement.